 About Us

-Bishop Marrocco / Thomas Merton Catholic Secondary School is a multicultural co-educational Catholic secondary school that provides challenging educational opportunities to all of our students.
-Throughout the educational process, our students are encouraged and challenged to grow intellectually, spiritually, emotionally and physically within the framework of a Catholic community.
+Bishop Marrocco / Thomas Merton Catholic Secondary School is a multicultural, co-educational Catholic school that offers challenging educational opportunities to all students.
+Throughout their learning journey, students are encouraged to grow intellectually, spiritually, emotionally, and physically within a supportive Catholic community.

 Academic Programs

-The Arts School at Bishop Marrocco / Thomas Merton houses a comprehensive secondary school arts program.
-The new arts-focused curriculum was introduced by the Toronto Catholic District School Board (TCDSB) in the fall of 2004.
+The Arts School at Bishop Marrocco / Thomas Merton features a comprehensive secondary arts program, introduced by the Toronto Catholic District School Board (TCDSB) in 2004.
+Students can explore Vocal and Instrumental Music, Visual Arts, and Drama as part of their academic journey.

 Religious Education